sushilaceymax/earnings-calendar-spread-bot/README.md

 python automation.py
 ```
 ### 6. Automate
-Add the variables to GitHub secrets and enable GitHub Actions
+Fork the repository, add the variables to GitHub secrets, and enable GitHub Actions.

 ## Example Workflow